Action 1 – Phenotypic characterisation

 Evaluation of resistance/resilience to bacterial and parasitic infections/infestations and resilience of intestinal microbiota Table 7.2.1 shows final results of the qualitative and quantitative parasitological analyses to detect coccidia (Eimeria spp.), nematodes (roundworms, capillaries, Heterakis spp.), protozoa (Giarda spp. and Cryptosporidium spp.) and Histomonas meleagridis in stool samples collected from the growing chickens monitored in the previous task.

-At the age of 120 days, four individual cloacal swabs were taken from the same chickens at both sites to identify pathogens such as Salmonella spp., Clostridium perfringens, Campylobacter jejuni, and commensal bacteria such as Enterococcus spp., Lactobacillus spp., and Bifidobacterium spp. (data in progress) and to obtain isolates for evaluating the antibiotic resistance profile.
-Table 7.2.2 presents the incidence of the different breeds in the antibiotic susceptibility classes found in the Lactobacilli isolated from them.
+At the age of 120 days, four individual cloacal swabs were taken from the same chickens at both sites to identify pathogens such as Salmonella spp., Clostridium perfringens, Campylobacter jejuni, and commensal bacteria to obtain isolates for evaluating the antibiotic resistance profile and the selection of strains with favourable probiotic characteristics.
+All samples from the UniPI site tested negative for pathogens.
+Table 7.2.2 shows the percentage of animals, by breed and location, in the antibiotic susceptibility classes found in the Lactobacilli isolated from them.
+Isolates PP57E17M and AN03E15M, from Pepoi and Ancona breed respectively, were susceptible to all the antibiotics tested and identified to belong to Ligilactobacillus salivarius species.
+These isolates were the only ones to show anti-Salmonella activity, in particular good inhibitory activity especially against S. Typhimurium and S. Newport.

 At the end of the monitoring period, individual cloacal faecal sampling was conducted to characterise the intestinal microbiota of the chickens, performed by PA UniFI as part of its research program.